Burl Barer: Radio

 Before becoming an author, Barer was a radio personality in the Pacific Northwest.
 He began his broadcast career on KUJ (AM) in Walla Walla, Washington, KTEL (AM) in Walla Walla, KYAC Seattle, KJR Seattle, KOL AM & FM Seattle, KIRO Seattle, KQUIN Burien, Washington, and KZOK-FM.

 In partnership with Terry McManus, Barer wrote and produced national radio commercials for many touring performers, including Frank Sinatra and Bob Dylan.

-Barer frequently contributed to the Robert W. Morgan Special of the Week.

-He received Gold Records for "Nights in White Satin", "Layla", and "Walk on the Wild Side".
+He frequently contributed to the Robert W. Morgan Special of the Week.
+Barer received Gold Records for "Nights in White Satin", "Layla", and "Walk on the Wild Side".

 A compilation by Burl Barer, Selections from the Holy Qurʼan: Translations and Emendations by Shoghi Effendi, appeared as an appendix in James Heggie's Baháʼí References to Judaism, Christianity and Islam.
 It was Barer's first contribution to an internationally distributed reference work.

 Returning to Walla Walla, Washington in the 1980s, Barer teamed with Thomas D. Hodgins to launch several radio stations including Lucky 98, Power 99, and KUJ-FM.

-Barer lived in the Seattle area from 1999 to 2002 before relocating to Las Vegas, Nevada until 2005.
+One of his radio shows was included in Northwest Hall of Radio History, a project of The Edward R. Murrow College of Communication at Washington State University in Pullman, Washington.

 In 2007, Barer became a regular participant on the long-running Internet radio program Outlaw Radio hosted by Matt Alan.

-In March 2008, Barer teamed with Woldman for their own show, with a focus on crime.
+In March 2008, Barer teamed up with Woldman for their own show, focusing on crime.
 True Crimes won the 2009 In Cold Blog Detective Award for Best True Crime Radio Program.
 The show was renamed "True Crime Uncensored" in 2010, and features interviews with authors such as Gregg Olsen, Cathy Scott, and Daniel Genis.
 In May 2011, Howard Lapides, executive producer of Celebrity Rehab, joined the show as co-host when Woldman went on hiatus.